Redman2003/447Assignment/README.md

 - If not already installed, run the following commands:
   - "pip install flask" or "pip install flask_mysqldb"
 - Backend can be ran through VScode
+- Backend file can be found in enrollment_react\backend\base.py

 ## Frontend